 Painting

-Although representations of Black people were overlooked for a long time, current social and political movements participate to reanimate the interest around some of these artworks.
+Although representations of Black people were overlooked in European art for a long time, current social and political movements participate to reanimate the interest in some of these artworks.
 The Portrait of Citizen Jean-Baptiste Belley is one of them.
-However, this painting is not just one of the rare portraits of a Black person in the Western art tradition.
-Behind its apparent simple composition, it turns out to be much more complex than it looks; in the image of the historical period it illustrates.
+However, this painting is not just one of the rare portraits of Black people in the Western art tradition.
+Behind its apparent simple composition, it turns out to be much more complex than it looks, similar to the historical period it illustrates.
 Let’s (re)discover it!

 The Painter: Anne-Louis Girodet-Trioson